An Introduction to Post-Curing SLA 3D Prints

 When an SLA part finishes printing, it remains on the build platform in a “green state.”
 This means that while parts have reached their final form, the polymerization reaction is not yet completed, and full mechanical properties are not yet achieved.
 Through exposure to a combination of two important ingredients, light and heat, post-curing unlocks this last mile of material properties.

 Post-curing is required for many Formlabs resins.
-After post-curing, Engineering Resins reach their best functional properties and Castable Resin burns out cleanly.
+After post-curing, Engineering Resins reach their best functional properties and our original Castable V2 Resin burns out cleanly.
 Post-curing is absolutely mandatory for using biocompatible materials like some of our Dental Resins.

 Post-curing is not required for Standard Resins, but increases parts’ strength and stability.
 Post-cured parts are also generally less tacky, which makes them easier to sand and paint.